GSA/digitalgov.gov/content/posts/2012-07-02-mobile-webinar-series-recap-responsive-design.md

 ---
+url: /2012/07/02/mobile-webinar-series-recap-responsive-design/
 date: 2012-07-02 4:19:34 -0400
-title: 'Mobile Webinar Series Recap\: Responsive Design'
+title: 'Mobile Webinar Series Recap: Responsive Design'
 summary: 'Some agencies are turning to responsive design to support device-agnostic content delivery which was&nbsp;called for in the recently released&nbsp;Digital Innovation Strategy.&nbsp;Last week, GSA&amp;#8217;s Mobile Program Management Office held a responsive design webinar in conjunction with DigitalGov University outlining agency experiences with responsive design.
 Agency experts covered responsive design technical approaches and strategy and you can'
-authors: [jparcell]
 categories:
   - Code
   - Design